-- 1.1 This Enterprise Agreement is made pursuant to the Fair Work Act 1994, Chapter 3, Part 2. - 1.2 This Enterprise Agreement may be referred to as the "South Australian Public Sector Wages Parity Enterprise Agreement: Weekly Paid 2017". - 1.3 This Enterprise Agreement will have effect only if approved by the South Australian Employment tribunal ("SAET"). - 1.4 The term of this Enterprise Agreement shall be from the date of approval by SAET until 30 June 2020.
+- 1.1 This enterprise agreement is made pursuant to the Fair Work Act 1994, Chapter 3, Part 2. - 1.2 This enterprise agreement may be referred to as the "South Australian Public Sector Wages Parity Enterprise Agreement: Weekly Paid 2022". - 1.3 This enterprise agreement will have effect only if approved by the South Australian Employment tribunal ("SAET"). - 1.4 This enterprise agreement will nominally expire three years from the date of approval by SAET.